 The bag is made up of a strong and durable Oxford material that is resistant against abrasion, extrusion, and water.
 It has deluxe padding at the back that protects your equipment when you are on the move.
 It’s waterproof with the included weather cover and is built to withstand shocks.
 As far as durability goes, the straps aren’t built like they’re meant to last – this was our only gripe.
 This bag also offers excellent protection from theft.
 The design is such that the zippers aren’t on the back of the backpack, exposing it to pickpockets and thieves.
 Instead, the main zipper and compartment are resting against your back so there’s no way anybody next to you can tamper with the bag without you noticing.

 It has customizable dividers for your equipment as well as side tripod and bottle storage.
 You can fit a medium-sized DSLR with a lens attached, a couple of telephoto lenses, and other accessories.
-At the front of the bag, there’s more room to put things like log books and other accessories you might need for your fieldwork.
+At the front of the bag, there’s more room to put things like logbooks and other accessories you might need for your fieldwork.
 There is also a side strap for a tripod or a large monopod.
 However, even though there is a lot of storage space, they are mostly in the four big pockets: two tablet/laptop pockets, the open front pocket, and the big zippered pocket inside the front flap.
 These four aren’t good choices to store small items and there are only two small pockets for a smartphone and pens.

 Unlike some camera backpacks mentioned above, this bag doesn’t provide several access points.
-In Addition, due to its design, you can only access your camera and lenses if you take it off your back.
+Besides, due to its design, you can only access your camera and lenses if you take it off your back.
 While this is great for security, it’s not so great if you want to be in a hurry to access your gear.
 Through practice, however, we found that this isn’t such a big deal.
 You have to plan your shoots a little bit ahead.

-The bag’s size is 20 x 12.5 x 6.5 inches and weighs around 3.45 pound.
-It can easily fit on any international flights but, if long term travel is the purpose you’ll obviously need more than just this bag.
+The bag’s size is 20 x 12.5 x 6.5 inches and weighs around 3.45 pounds.
+It can easily fit on any international flights but, if long term travel is the purpose you’ll need more than just this bag.
 The size is good for being able to carry as much as it does.

 10. Neewer Pro Camera Backpack